Valentinn77777/profile-card-component/README.md

-<h1>Profile Card Component Project Challange[Make by a Friend for flexbox Example</h1>
+<h1>Profile Card component Challange Project from https://www.frontendmentor.io [Make by a Friend for flexbox Example</h1>